 HUB Testing or Controlled Launch is the period when the IRS tests the electronic filing system by receiving a limited number of tax returns in advance of the official opening of the e-file.
 The IRS processes the tax returns it receives as it normally would, which means that some tax returns will be accepted by the IRS even before e-file is officially opened.

-When does IRS Test Batch/ HUB Testing start in 2022?
+When does IRS HUB testing start in 2023?

-Due to tax law changes put in place by the PATH Act in 2017, the IRS cannot issue refunds for taxpayers claiming the Earned Income Tax Credit (EITC), Additional Child Tax Credit (ACTC), or the refundable portion of the American Opportunity Credit (AOC) until after February 15, 2022.
-It is recommended you use the Where’s My Refund? a tool on IRS.gov to get information about when you may receive your tax refund.
+Due to tax law changes put in place by the PATH Act in 2017, the IRS cannot issue refunds for taxpayers claiming the Earned Income Tax Credit (EITC), Additional Child Tax Credit (ACTC), until after February 15, 2023.
+It is recommended you use the Where’s My Refund? tools on IRS.gov to get information about when you may receive your tax refund.